15 Different Types of Forging Tools and Their Uses

 6. Swage

-Swages are typically made from copper or bronze, ranging from simple bolt-forming swages to more complex types like taper and threading swages.
+Swages are typically made from copper or bronze.
+They range from simple bolt-forming swages to more complex types like taper and threading swages.

-They’re made in various sizes that correspond to the bolt diameters so that you can make all sorts of shapes depending on your needs.
+They’re made in various sizes that correspond to the bolt diameters, so you can make all sorts of shapes depending on your needs.

 7. Punch and Drift

-Punch and drift tools have been used to create items from delicate hand-forged steel jewelry to enormous railroad components since the 1800s.
+Since the 1800s, punch and drift tools have been used to create everything from delicate hand-forged steel jewelry to enormous railroad components.

-Punching and drifting create various shapes that can be used in other types of forge work.
-Work such as ornamental iron work, forging a leaf on a curtain rod, or shaping handlebars on a bike.
+Punching and drifting create various shapes that can be used in other types of forge work, such as ornamental ironwork, forging a leaf on a curtain rod, or shaping handlebars on a bike.

-A punch tool looks like an ice pick made from tempered high-carbon steel.
-The punch tool is driven into the metal with a hammer.
-This creates an indentation or pattern that can then be shaped by drift or another punch tool.
+A hammer drives the punch tool into the metal, creating an indentation or pattern that can then be shaped by drift or another punch tool.

 8. Fuller